algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

 ### Time Complexity

+The following table describes the time complexity for performing the operations above on a queue, comparing between the linked list and the vector/dynamically resizing array implementation:

 ```
 | Data Structure                                    | enqueue | dequeue | peek |
 |---------------------------------------------------|---------|---------|------|
 | queue (using linked list)                         | O(1)    | O(1)    | O(1) |
 | queue (using vector / dynamically resizing array) | O(1)*   | O(1)*   | O(1) |
 ```

+\* Amortized